NigelFerrefe/NigelFerrefe/README.md

 # Hi, I'm Nigel Ferreres Felix 👋
-**Web Developer | 3D Artist | Digital Humanities**
+**Full Stack Developer | 3D Artist | Digital Humanities**

 ---

 ## 👨‍💻 About Me
-I am a web developer with experience in digital design and creativity.
+I am a full stack developer with experience in digital design and creativity.
 My background in **History** and a **Master's in Digital Humanities** from the University of Barcelona have given me a unique perspective to approach projects from a critical and multidisciplinary angle.

-Currently, as a student at **Ironhack**, I specialize in **frontend development** using technologies such as **React.js** and **JavaScript**, creating dynamic and user-centered applications.
+Graduated from Ironhack, I have expertise in both frontend and backend development, working with technologies such as React.js, JavaScript, and back-end tools like Node.js and Express.js to create dynamic and user-centered applications.

-My passion for technology began with **3D modeling**, and that experience has allowed me to excel in the creation of visually attractive and functional interfaces.
+My passion for technology began with 3D modeling, and that experience has allowed me to thrive in the creation of visually attractive and functional interfaces.
 I seek to combine my creativity with technical skills to develop innovative digital solutions and continue growing as a professional in the world of web development.

 ---